 What is the cost per consultation?

-The cost of visiting the WiSE clinic is $200 (which is not covered by Medicare or health funds) however this includes your full medical assessment and any X-rays, CT scans, ultrasounds and blood tests if required, with little to no wait time, all on site.
-Considering some private hospitals might cost almost $400, I think its quite reasonable price to pay- particularly when children are involved and when the only other option is the Emergency department.
+The cost of visiting the WiSE clinic is $230 (which is not covered by Medicare or health funds) however this includes your full medical assessment and any X-rays, CT scans, ultrasounds and blood tests if required, with little to no wait time, all on-site.
+Considering some private hospitals might cost almost $400, I think its quite reasonable price to pay- particularly when children are involved and when the only other option is the Emergency Department.
 Should you need medication while there, this is also provided along with scripts and of course, WiSE will update your GP on your visit.

 - Phone: 9216 7676

-- Address: 33-39 Talavera Road, Macquarie Park (entrance via Khartoum Road where they have FREE parking for WiSE patients)
+- Address: 17 Khartoum Rd, Macquarie Park (FREE parking for WiSE patients)